ankostis/gnome-shell-quick-lang-switch/README.md

 ## Changes

+### 15 Nov 2023, v10: gdm & lock-sreen

+* feat: mark `metadata.js` as working also in gdm & lock-sreen.

 ### 12 Nov 2023, v9: ECMAScript-modules (ESM) for shell-v45

 **NOTE:** the new code is incompatible with previous gnome-shell-44 and below.